openmediavault/openmediavault-docs/ARM.rst

 ^^^^

 Information
 	The configuration panel gives you options to add, edit or remove users.
-When a user is created |omv| backend executes ``useradd`` in non-interactive mode with all the information passed from the text fields, this also creates an entry in ``/etc/passwd``, a hashed password in ``/etc/shadow`` and the corresponding password in the samba password database.
+When a user is created |omv| backend executes ``useradd`` in non-interactive mode with all the information passed from the text fields, this also creates an entry in ``/etc/passwd``, a hashed password in ``/etc/shadow`` and the password for the samba database.

 	The mail field is used for cron jobs when the task is selected to run as specific user.
 By default users are created with ``/bin/nologin`` shell, this will prevent local and remote console access.

 Group
 	Add or remove users from specific groups.
 In linux groups can be used to control access to certain features and also for permissions.
 Adding a user to the ``sudo`` group will give root privileges on shell or adding a user to ``saned`` will give user access to scanners.

 	By default all users created in the |webui| are added to the ``users`` group (gid=100).

 Public Key
-	Add or remove public keys for remote access for a user.
+	Add or remove public keys for `remote ssh access <services.html#id7>`_ for a user.

 .. :note:
 	- The user information information (except password) is also stored in the internal |omv|database, along with the public keys